abarbu/audio-annotation/README.md

 touch google-client-id
 touch access-key
 touch secret-key
+echo 'ASECRET' > session-secret
 ```

 The keys are only required for enabling access via google authentication and the
 mturk API.
 Both of these are disabled by default.
+Make sure to change `ASECRET`
+above to any string that you want!

 You should now have a file called `segments` that contains venom segments,
 `public/words` should contain files related to venom, as should `public/spectrograms`